 Pack food and water

 Even though it’s likely cooler at night where you’re hiking, it’s still important to stay hydrated.
 Keep some snacks for the good ole blood sugar and remember to bring your trash with you when you leave.
 Be aware that food smells can attract animals so keep your snacks nice and simple.

 Choose a trail you know

-Night time isn’t exactly the time to explore the back country.
+Night time isn’t exactly the time to explore the backcountry.
 Instead, trek a trail you’re familiar with.
-Besides, it’s awesome to see how different things look without a sun to illuminate your surroundings.
+Besides, it’s awesome to see how different things look without the sun to illuminate your surroundings.